curl/curl/docs/HTTP-COOKIES.md

   `CURLOPT_COOKIEJAR`

-  Tell libcurl to activate the cookie engine, and when the easy handle is closed save all known cookies to the given cookiejar file.
+  Tell libcurl to activate the cookie engine, and when the easy handle is closed save all known cookies to the given cookie jar file.
 Write-only.

   `CURLOPT_COOKIELIST`